Engr-Asad-Hussain/BootCamp2020-Class07/README.md

 - Means when 1 function completes its job, it calls another function, and this function calls another function.
 - We use callback functions when we have to do API request.
 - **View**: [CallBack.js](https://github.com/Engr-Asad-Hussain/BootCamp2020-Class07/blob/master/Callback.js)
-- **Drawback of Callback**: It makes a callback hell: means we are unable to understand which function calls another function and so on...
+- **Drawback of Callback**:
+    1. It makes a callback hell:
+    2. Functions are getting nested and we are unable to understand which function calls another function and so on...
 So, it makes code hell.
-It creates unstability in management.
+    3. It creates unstability in management.
 - **View**: [CallBackHell.js](https://github.com/Engr-Asad-Hussain/BootCamp2020-Class07/blob/master/CallBackHell.js)